Details of India's 2041 bond auction - cbank

 * Dow up 0.36 pct, S&P 500 up 0.37 pct, Nasdaq up 0.90 pct (Updates to mid-afternoon, changes byline)

-MUMBAI, Nov 9 * India cbank says receives 126 bids for 68.57 bln rupees at 2041 bond auction * Accepts 67 bids for 30 bln rupees at 2041 bond auction * Partial allotment of 4.4 pct on sole bid at 2041 bond auction * For more on auction results, see:
+MUMBAI Oct 5 * India cbank says receives 134 bids for 78.61 bln rupees at 2041 bond auction * Accepts 58 bids for 29.99 bln rupees * Says partial allotment of 39.52 pct on 3 bids * Accepts sole non-competitive bid for 10 mln rupees * For details on the auction, see (Reporting by Shamik Paul)

 * Dow up 0.36 pct, S&P 500 up 0.37 pct, Nasdaq up 0.90 pct (Updates to mid-afternoon, changes byline)